jira-helper/jira-helper/README.md

 In Firefox:

+Run `npm run prod:firefox` to build the extension

 Open the url - about:debugging#/runtime/this-firefox and click "Load Temporary Add-on".
 In the open file upload window, select manifest.json from the dist directory